algorandfoundation/docs/docs/getting-started/connect.md

 # Check node status and network version

-Call the _status_ and _version_ methods fron the algod client to check the details of your connection.
+Call the _status_ and _version_ methods from the algod client to check the details of your connection.
 This information is also available through equivalent REST API calls and `goal` commands.

 ```javascript tab="JavaScript"
 ...